-FIND is “Food In Need of Distribution,” which is the formal name under which we were incorporated.
+FIND is “Food In Need of Distribution,” which is our formal incorporated name.

-We operate as FIND Food Bank — the Coachella Valley’s only food bank — and the area’s hub for information and action related to hunger and food insecurity.
+We operate as FIND Food Bank — the Desert’s Regional Food Bank — and the area’s hub for information and action related to hunger and food insecurity.